GoogleChrome/web.dev/src/site/content/en/fast/lazy-loading-images/index.md

 intersection observer API](https://developers.google.com/web/updates/2016/04/intersectionobserver).

 {% Aside %}
-  Intersection observer is not supported in all browsers.
+  Intersection Observer is not supported in all browsers.
   If compatibility across browsers is crucial, be sure to read [the next section](#using_event_handlers_the_most_compatible_way), which shows you how to lazy-load images using less performant (but more compatible!) scroll and resize event handlers.
 {% endAside %}

-Intersection observer is easier to use and read than code relying on various event handlers, because you only need to register an observer to watch elements rather than writing tedious element visibility detection code.
+Intersection Observer is easier to use and read than code relying on various event handlers, because you only need to register an observer to watch elements rather than writing tedious element visibility detection code.
 All that's left to do is to decide what to do when an element is visible.